VIDEO 2025

 VIDEO 2025 is curated by Rachel Ciesla, Curator for the Art Gallery of Western Australia’s Simon Lee Foundation Institute of Contemporary Asian Art (Boorloo/Perth).

-Don’t Live in the Future presents five videos that delve into the emotional and perceptual resonance of images.
+Don’t Live in the Future presents six videos that delve into the emotional and perceptual resonance of images.
 The liminal, reductive and appropriative constructive strategies employed in these works accumulate – evoking a sense of immortality as they are archived in human history, reaching out to, and reached at by, so many others.

 Cut from one seductive, unsettling, revelatory frame to another: does this sequence of images make you self-conscious?
 All of us just wanting to exist beyond our time.
 Acutely aware that nothing in life has any meaning except that which you assign to it.
 What if you let go—let go, let really go?
 No one owes you anything.
 There’s no shame IN life’s misfortunes.
 Your history is perfect so don’t look now.
 Don’t give in to nostalgia.
 Forget us all.